 Contract assets are recognized when the Foundation has satisfied a contract obligation but must satisfy other performance obligations before being entitled to payment, or when the Foundation has the right to bill a customer before satisfying any or some of the performance obligations.
 Contract liabilities are recognized when the Foundation has an obligation to transfer goods or service to a customer for which the Foundation has received consideration or when payment is due prior to satisfying any or some of the performance obligations.
-The Foundation does not have any opening balances for contract assets and liabilities nor such balances for the year ended June 30, 2021 and 2020.
+The Foundation does not have any opening balances for contract assets nor liabilities or such balances for the year ended of June 30, 2022.